 Supervision also provides an opportunity to discuss sensitive issues including the safeguarding of children and any concerns raised about an individual or colleague's practice.
-Supervision provides professional one to one support and "space" away from the direct work

 Supervision provides professional one to one support and "space" away from the direct work environment to discuss progress, professional role, workload and concerns.
 The supervisory relationship should develop trust which will allow for free and open discussion and learning without the fear of being criticised.
 Employees should receive constructive feedback about their work, with concerns being challenged sensitively and honestly and successes being acknowledged on a regular basis.
 This hopefully increases the feeling of being valued by management at the setting which in turn, increases job satisfaction.